mr-umar/saber/README.md

 # Fork Saber
 This is a fork of the original Saber application, customized with the following additional features:

-- **Canvas Gesture Rejection**: Added a lock button to the HUD.
-When active, horizontal scrolling is disabled (vertical only) to prevent accidental panning while writing.
+- **Canvas gesture rejection**: Added a lock button to the HUD.
+When active, horizontal scrolling is disabled (vertical only) to prevent accidental panning while writing with zoom.
-- **Toolbar Size Options**: Added a setting to choose between Small, Medium, and Large toolbar sizes.
+- **Toolbar size options**: Added a setting to choose between Small, Medium, and Large toolbar sizes.
-- **Vertical Scrollbar**: Added a draggable vertical scrollbar on the right side of the editor for quick navigation.
+- **Vertical scrollbar**: Added a draggable vertical scrollbar on the right side of the editor for quick navigation.
 - **Rebranding**: Renamed to "Fork Saber" with a new application ID `com.adilhanney.saber.fork` to allow side-by-side installation with the original app.
-- **Provider Conflict Fix**: Updated `SuperClipboardDataProvider` authority to `com.adilhanney.saber.fork.SuperClipboardDataProvider` to prevent installation conflicts with the original Saber app.
+- **Provider conflict fix**: Updated `SuperClipboardDataProvider` authority to `com.adilhanney.saber.fork.SuperClipboardDataProvider` to prevent installation conflicts with the original Saber app.

-## APK
+## Installers

 If you need the builds, please use the source code to build them yourself.

 ---